This post was last updated on May 19, 2020.

 Promoting a positive and productive remote work experience

-We have circulated—and are continuing to add—remote-working tips for our team, including advice and best practices for holding productive meetings over video conference.
-We have created and continue to update a company-wide FAQ, set up regular virtual town halls with leadership, and added Slack channels specifically intended to facilitate situation-specific communication.
-We’ve also provided stipends for team members to purchase office equipment they may need to improve their workspaces at home.
+We have circulated—and are continuing to add—remote-working tips for our team, including best practices for holding productive meetings over video conference and advice for communicating effectively and thoughtfully on Slack.
+We have created and continue to update a company-wide FAQ, hold regular virtual town halls with leadership, and maintain Slack channels specifically intended to facilitate situation-specific communication.
+We’re also reimbursing team members for purchases of office equipment that help them improve their workspaces at home.
 We’ve designated contacts throughout the organization on our People, IT, and Communications teams, among others, for team members to contact directly with needs, questions, and concerns.

 We are aware that many schools and childcare facilities are temporarily closed, and we are working closely with parents and caretakers on our team to provide support during this period.
 We know that individual team members have varying needs, depending on their role or household situation, and we are working to address those needs for each individual, including by enabling people to be flexible in their work schedules.